 History of AIDS Project Rhode Island

-AIDS Project Rhode Island (APRI) was founded approximately 30 years ago as a non-profit organization dedicated to providing compassionate, non-judgmental and collaborative response to the needs of people infected, affected and at-risk of HIV/AIDS.
+AIDS Project Rhode Island (APRI) is dedicated to providing a compassionate, nonjudgmental, and collaborative response to the needs of people living with, affected by, and at risk for HIV/AIDS.

 About Family Service of Rhode Island

-Family Service of Rhode Island is a non-profit organization providing a wide array of human and educational services to primarily low-income children, adults and families in every Rhode Island community, and in Massachusetts and Connecticut along the Rhode Island border.
+Family Service of Rhode Island is a nonprofit organization providing a wide array of human and educational services to primarily low-income children, adults and families in every Rhode Island community.
 Some facts about Family Service of RI: